jasontoups-dfinity/react-playground/memory-bank/progress.md

 - **2025-05-21**: Enhanced visual distinction between layout and browser width with ContentContainer component and width indicator
 - **2025-05-21**: Updated README.md with comprehensive project description, features, and usage instructions
 - **2025-05-21**: Enhanced README.md with detailed explanation of the Page Width Control feature for responsive design testing
+- **2025-05-22**: Created comprehensive Developer Wrapper component with developer tools
+- **2025-05-22**: Implemented State Inspector for component state visualization
+- **2025-05-22**: Added Store Inspector for global state monitoring
+- **2025-05-22**: Created Performance Monitor for tracking component render times
+- **2025-05-22**: Implemented Network Monitor for tracking API requests
+- **2025-05-22**: Added environment variable control for enabling/disabling developer tools
+- **2025-05-22**: Updated App component to use the new Developer Wrapper
+- **2025-05-22**: Created detailed documentation for the Developer Wrapper component
+- **2025-05-22**: Added resizable panels with draggable handles to the Developer Wrapper
+- **2025-05-22**: Enhanced resize handles with improved visual indicators and larger grab areas

 ## Next Actions